 “What is going on over there?”
 I ask myself.

 Then I realize people are looking up in the direction of a house where smoke is coming out.

-I had never smelled something like this before.
+I have never smelled something like this before.
 The air is heavy.
 The house doesn’t look like a house anymore.